Michelle Bartsch-Hackley: Personal life

 Her husband is Corbin Hackley.
-Her husband travels with her when she plays and brings along their dog, Champion.
+He frequently travels with her during her playing commitments and is often accompanied by their dog, Champion.

-Her mother, Julie, played volleyball for the University of Kansas.
-Her father, Michael, played soccer at Blackburn College.
+Her mother, Julie, played volleyball at the University of Kansas, while her father, Michael, competed in soccer at Blackburn College.

-Her undergraduate degree from the University of Illinois in 2012 is in sports management.
+She completed her undergraduate studies at the University of Illinois in 2012, earning a degree in sports management.

-Her brother, Andrew Bartsch, is married to Kelsey Card, who competed in the Tokyo Summer Olympics in the discus throw.
+Her brother, Andrew Bartsch, is married to Kelsey Card, who competed in the discus throw at the Tokyo Summer Olympics.